 It is good that you are interested in finding out how to be closer to God.
 Departure from God comes through sin.
 God is a good, merciful, and just father.
 He does not want the death of the sinner but his righteousness.
 In Slow Time you can get closer to Jesus through the following three steps:

 1. Make space in your life for Jesus

 Make room for Jesus to work with you if you want to grow closer to Christ and your life to change.
 He shows Himself to you when you make space in your life.

 The condition without which you can’t get closer to Jesus is free space, silence, and retreat.
-This is the desire that the Lord demands of you when you want to be revealed to Him.
-He doesn’t want to occupy a corner of your life, to take second place, Jesus wants to take the foreground so that you can benefit from this closeness both now and in the future.
+This is the desire the Lord demands of you when you want to be revealed to Him.
+He doesn’t want to occupy a corner of your life, to take second place; Jesus wants to take the foreground so that you can benefit from this closeness both now and in the future.

 2. Say a cheerful prayer

 By begging, we acknowledge that we need His help.
 Prayer is also what brings us out of sin.
 In this sense, prayer is the cure for bodily and spiritual healing, which cleanses man in an unseen way.

 Prayer made in joy, with a cheerful soul, brings man closer to Jesus.
 It would be desirable to pray at all times and in good times and wrong to ask, give thanks, and bless.
 At all times, we need the Lord to be close to us.
 Pray for at least one hour in the evening and the morning if you want to get closer to Him.
 Pray with attention.

 You must seek Him with all your heart, with all your being.
 Prayer is made with the whole soul, and the entire mind restores contact with Him.
 However far away we feel ourselves to be, we return to the heavenly Father through prayer.